anvitapranjal18-glitch/Marvel_Induction_2026/Task_13.md

 ### 5. Technical Skills Gained
 * **RC Timing:** Understanding how Resistors and Capacitors control the speed (frequency) of a circuit.
 * **DSO Proficiency:** Learning how to capture and measure high-speed signals on an oscilloscope.
-* **Hardware Debugging:** Identifying that real components have "tolerances" (small errors), which required me to swap a resistor to get exactly 60%.

 ---